top of page

 Program Length: Eight weeks

-Eligibility: Current junior or senior high school student, legally authorized to work in the U.S
+Eligibility: Current junior or senior high school student who are legally authorized to work in the U.S

 Another option -Lumiere Research Scholar Program